Martino-Pistellato/Net_Sec_Lab/Docker/readme.txt

 - builds the project
 - creates networks and runs container

 CAUTION!
-If you will edit the docker-compose.yml file, you MUST run rebuild.sh before launch docker compose up.
-Otherwise, you will encounter network conflicts.
+If you will edit the docker-compose.yml file or the Dockerfiles, you MUST run rebuild.sh before launch docker compose up.
+Otherwise, you will encounter conflicts.

 Rebuild.sh:
 - DELETES ALL STOPPED CONTAINERS, UNUSED NETWORKS, IMAGES AND VOLUMES
 - builds again the project
 - creates networks and runs containers

-Last update: 27/07/2024